-At Baylis Court School we prepare our students for a life after education and we also nurture a love of learning, so that our students realise that education is a life-long and necessary commitment.
+We nurture a love of learning and prepare our students for a life after education, so that our students realise that education is a life-long and necessary commitment.
 Our curriculum helps our students to develop the skills and knowledge required to thrive in a rapidly changing world.
-Our mission is ‘the pursuit of excellence’, we encourage our students to have high expectations through a curriculum that challenges them to be ambitious and to continuously work towards their potential.
+Our mission is ‘the pursuit of excellence’ and we encourage our students to have high expectations through a curriculum that challenges them to be ambitious and to continuously work towards their potential.

 Our curriculum, helps our students to develop fully as individuals who are aware of how to take care of themselves and their families.
 Students learn how to maintain their mental and physical health whilst fostering a basic understanding of personal financial prudence.
 Our curriculum helps our students to become responsible, active citizens who understand their role within their local, national and international community.

-- inspires our students to become confident, ambitious, articulate leaders
+- inspires our students to become leaders of themselves and others

 - nurtures within our students the importance of an excellent attitude to learning, leading to their individual pursuit of excellence

 - ensures that our students are respectful to themselves, each other, staff and visitors to our school